 Most lenders allow you to pay 10% off your outstanding balance each year.
 This is usually sufficient for most years however some years you may want to pay off more than 10%.
-Perhaps you were left an inheritance?
-Remortgage time is the perfect time to pay off as much as you want without any fine or charges from the lender.
-Your mortgage adviser in conjunction with the conveyancer on your remortgage can make sure this happens.
+Perhaps you have been left an inheritance?
+Remortgage time is the perfect time to pay off as much as you want without any fines or charges from the lender.
+Your mortgage adviser in conjunction with the conveyancer can make sure this happens.
 You will lodge the extra payment with the solicitor who will pay this together with the new mortgage raised to your old lender.

 Will I have to pay any other fees to remortgage?

 Some fees that can be charged are mortgage valuation fees, arrangement fees and legal fees.
 Although lots of lenders have fees for remortgaging there are many lenders that offer free services as incentives to gain you as a new customer.
-Your mortgage adviser will be able to find you a remortgage that will not cost you one penny!
+Your mortgage adviser will be able to find you great mortgage deals that will not cost you one penny!

 What documents will I need to remortgage?